International response to the MeToo movement: Austria

 Rumors about Teichtmeister have been circulating in the Austrian press since September 2021, when daily newspaper Der Standard published an article reporting that there was talk of a "successful local theater and film actor who is said to be hoarding child pornographic material".
 The actor's ex-partner reported him, and he was said to have physically attacked and verbally threatened her during their relationship.
 No one was named at the time, but insiders quickly found out that it was Teichtmeister, according to Austrian magazine Profil, which also stated that Katharina Mückstein's Instagram post on June 18, 2022, was meant for a different actor, and Mückstein herself later stated that she was not talking about Teichtmeister.
 The Burgtheater director Martin Kušej said that Teichtmeister had been identified internally as the person concerned in the rumors in 2021, but he "credibly denied" all of the allegations when he was confronted by the management and described the accusations as an act of revenge by his ex-partner.
 However, according to his lawyer, Teichmeister is said to have confessed from the start and cooperated with the authorities.
-In October 2021, Dieter Pochlatko, producer of the film Serviam, was informed by the lawyer of the parents of an underage actress about a photo and was asked to arrange that Teichtmeister no longer approached this actress.
+In October 2021, Dieter Pochlatko, producer of the film Serviam, was informed by the lawyer of the parents of an underage actress about a photo and was asked to arrange that Teichtmeister no longer approached that actress.
+On 5 September 2023, Teichtmeister pleaded guilty and the Vienna Regional Court sentenced him to a two-year suspended prison sentence for possessing and processing child sexual abuse images after further investigation found that about 47,500 of the 76,000 child sexual abuse files he owned show children under the age of 14.
+He also confessed in court that he was never sober and sometimes used three grams of cocaine per day for months, claiming that it had contributed to his "violent fantasies".
+The court also ruled that Teichtmeister must undergo therapy and regularly submit to drug tests, facing placement in a center for mentally ill offenders if he violates these conditions.
+Teichtmeister accepted the verdict and refrained from appealing.